-"The First Edition series of 499 units numbered and certified, that were offered to all Dragster fans, are now sold out," he added.
-"Bookings came from more than 20 different countries.
-Now the wait is about to end: Dragster production will start in May."
+“The Limited Edition series of 499 units numbered and certified, that were offered to all Dragster fans, are now sold out,” he added.
+“Bookings came from more than 20 different countries.
+Now the wait is about to end: Dragster production will start in May.”

 Italjet claim that 90% of all Dragsters produced will be for export markets and say both the UK and Germany will be amongst the biggest purchasers in Europe.
 Before production begins, the Italian firm will continue to display the bike at tradeshows across the globe, with the next appearance set to be the Tokyo Motorcycle Show in March.